nguyensjsu/fa21-172-the-beacons-are-lit/journals/RyanJournal.md

 ![image](https://user-images.githubusercontent.com/56413249/144986588-e62ffa44-5979-4253-a1e6-8e768f3d2b2f.png)

 Once that was done I tried to get MySQL instance running on GKE with our philzCustomer database.
 I had everything up and running but for some reason ingress would say "All backened states are unhealthy".
-This causes issues trying to create users and put them into the database and ultimely we could not get it to work.
+This causes issues trying to create users and put them into the database and ultimately we could not get it to work.